mathieu-benoit/hello-humanitec/docs/aks-basic.md

 rm ${REDIS_NAME}.yaml
 ```

-## [PA-HUM] Deploy the Staging Environment
+## [PE-HUM] Deploy the Staging Environment

-As Platform admin, in Humanitec.
+As Platform Engineer, in Humanitec.

 Deploy the new Environment to take into account all the new resource definitions:
 ```bash